theprice1/whodoggy/README.md

 The Open University

 📜 License

-This project is developed for academic purposes only and is not licensed for commercial deployment or use.
+This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.